zaizi/activiti-keycloak-module/README.md

+# Activiti - Keycloak Module

-# Alfresco Activiti JAR Module - SDK 3
+## Alfresco Activiti JAR Module - SDK 3

 To run use `mvn clean install alfresco:run` or `./run.sh` and verify that it